 What Can Be Achieved By Using A Laser To Cut Paper?

-Check out this great video by my good friend Russ Sadler to see the detail that can be obtained by laser cutting paper.
-As a bonus, he also shows his pin tables so you can see how easy they are to make.
+Check out this great Christmas Card by my good friend Russ Sadler to see the detail that can be obtained by laser cutting paper.

 Did you enjoy this post?
 Why not check out some of our other posts: